andrecoelho/pbe-events/docs/WEBSOCKET_ARCHITECTURE.md

 **Process**:
 1. Updates run status to `completed`
 2. Calculates final scores for all teams
-3. Broadcasts `RUN_COMPLETED` to all language channels with scores
+3. Broadcasts `RUN_COMPLETED` to all language channels
+4. Closes all team connections

+**Note**: The WebSocket handler version includes scores in the `RUN_COMPLETED` message, while the REST API version sends a simplified message without scores

 ---